Welcome to the

 Coos/Millicoma, Coquille, and Tenmile Lakes Basins

-ODFW is anticipating an average run of winter steelhead in the Coos, Coquille and Tenmile Lakes basins.
-The winter steelhead season in the Coos and Coquille basins begins around Thanksgiving, and in some years steelhead can be available into April.
+ODFW is anticipating a slightly above average run of winter steelhead in the Coos, Coquille and Tenmile Lakes basins.
+The winter steelhead season in the Coos and Coquille basins typically begins around Thanksgiving, and in some years steelhead can be available into April.
+This year a few steelhead have already shown up in the Coos Basin in late October.
 The peak harvest occurs from late December to late February.
 Steelhead usually arrive a month later in Tenmile Creek, often not making the first appearance until late-December.

 These three basins are popular with winter steelhead anglers.
 Strong hatchery programs usually mean there are plenty of marked fish available for anglers to take home if they wish.
 In all three basins, only adipose fin-marked fish may be retained.

-Starting on January 1, 2013, in all three basins, steelhead anglers will be allowed to harvest 1 additional adipose fin-clipped steelhead for a total aggregate of 3 adult fish harvested daily.
+In all three basins from Dec.
+1, 2013 through April 30, 2014, steelhead anglers will be allowed to harvest 1 additional adipose fin-clipped steelhead for a total aggregate of 3 adult fish harvested daily.
 Unmarked steelhead are naturally produced, and must be released unharmed.

 Most of the rivers open to steelhead fishing in the Coos-Coquille-Tenmile basins are open through April 30.